The cost of building in NZ

 As building activity increases, so too do material costs.
 Regulations change.
 Builders’ rates change as demand goes up.
 Countering that are modern construction techniques.
 Group home builders will generally be cheaper for one of their standard plans, but you can be quite restricted in the options you can choose.
 Architects are more expensive but the value of what you get back is immense and ongoing and usually worth it – an architectural draughtsman will usually give you what you ask for, an architect will give you a lot more., but you may well find that what you want is a lot more than what you initially expected to pay.

 Average House Build Costs

-Beware when you get quotes that you’re comparing the same things – often cheaper quotes will leave out items you have to put in later, or under-quote on items your contractor expects you to change later – and when you do you get charged for it!
+Beware when you get quotes that you’re comparing the same things – often cheaper quotes will leave out items you have to put in later, or under-quote on items your contractor expects you to change later – and remember – when you do changes you get charged for it!

 Allow at least 10% for overruns, unforeseen costs or changes to the plan – you are likely to need it (and if you don’t need it then you can have a great housewarming party!).